Quantum difference equation for Nakajima varieties: Equivariant K-theory of Nakajima varieties and -matrices

 the difference of weights of $\slope$ at $F_3$ and $F_1$.
 We have $\mu \notin \bA^\wedge$ for generic $\slope$ unless $F_3 = F_1$ because an ample line bundle will pair nonzero with $\bmu(F_3)-\bmu(F_1)$.

 The degree bound \eqref{degK} implies each term is $O(|a|^\mu)$ as $a\in \bA$ goes to infinity in any direction.
-Since this number is fractional for $F_3 \ne F_1$ while the asymptotics is integral, it follows that terms with $F_1 \ne F_3$ in \eqref{sumSS} vanish.
+Since this number is fractional for $F_3 \ne F_1$ while the asymptotics are integral, it follows that terms with $F_1 \ne F_3$ in \eqref{sumSS} vanish.

 The remaining terms with $F_1 = F_2 =F_3$ are easily seen to give the identity operator. \end{proof}

 In the same way, stable envelopes may be defined for real slopes $\slope \in H^2(X,\R)$.
 They depend on the slope in a locally constant way and change as $\slope$ crosses certain rational hyperplanes